aws/eks-anywhere/docs/content/en/docs/reference/eksctl/_index.md

 ## `eksctl anywhere upgrade cluster`

 Upgrade an existing EKS Anywhere cluster.
-This example uses maximum verbosity and forces a cleanup of the previously created bootstrap cluster:
+This example uses maximum verbosity and forces a cleanup of the previously-created bootstrap cluster:

 ```
 export CLUSTER_NAME=vsphere01